HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

 names but binding indices the fields must be in the same order in the struct and in the array.

-The fragment shader uses the RGB vertex color to produce a nice gradient.
+The fragment shader uses the vertex color to produce a nice RGB gradient (the GPU calculates the color interpolation for each fragment/pixel from the vertices colors).

 Reload the CMake project to add the new shader code to the list of shaders to compile then build the `shaders` target.